 Local health departments are the primary point of contact for responding to reports of CyanoHABs in recreational waterbodies.
 MDPH provides technical support to local health departments and residents in response to reports of blooms.
 MassDEP is responsible for coordinating the response to reports of CyanoHABs in water bodies that are used as public water system (PWS) drinking water (DW) supplies.
 In some cases, a PWS drinking water source is also used for recreational purposes, such as the Merrimack or Charles Rivers.
 Responses to reports of CyanoHABs in these instances will be jointly coordinated by MassDEP and MDPH.

 Additional Resources for Which state agency is responsible for responding to CyanoHABs?

 How do I know if a CyanoHAB has already been reported?

 MDPH maintains a list of cyanobacteria advisories it is aware of on its website.
 This website also provides additional public health information regarding CyanoHABs.

 Key Actions for How do I know if a CyanoHAB has already been reported?

 Where can I get information on laboratories that perform cyanobacteria/cyanotoxin analysis?

 A number of private and public entities conduct cyanobacteria and cyanotoxin analyses.
-The New England Interstate Water Pollution Control Commission (NEIWPCC) developed a list of vendors that perform a variety of testing in this area, which is available here.
+MassDEP has developed a list of vendors that perform a variety of testing in this area, which is available here.

 MassDEP recognizes the far-reaching impacts CyanoHABs may have on PWSs with surface water supplies, which warrants additional attention particularly regarding source water protection and emergency response planning.
 MassDEP is developing a guidance document for PWSs utilizing surface water sources to help assess, monitor for, prevent and respond to CyanoHABs.